GothenburgBitFactory/taskwarrior/docs/rfcs/request.md

 ## Sync Message

-The \"sync\" message always originates from the client, but the response will contain data from the server.
+The "sync" message always originates from the client, but the response will contain data from the server.
 A sync is therefore a single request with a single response.

-The \"sync\" message type MUST contain the following headers:
+The "sync" message type MUST contain the following headers:

 -   type
 -   org